xumaple/parse-imessage/README.md

 # Parse your iMessages

-This is a Python 3 script used to parse and count the messages sent through iMessage, and stored in a MacBook's chat.db file.
+This is a Python 3 script used to parse and count the messages sent through iMessage, and stored in your MacBook's chat.db file.
 When run, it sorts and finds the conversations with the highest message counts, and prints the respective phone number along with converstaion message count for each.

 ## How to use:
 ```sh